Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 Once again, the casualties for the 47th were high.
 Sergeant William Pyers, the C Company man who had so gallantly rescued the flag at Pleasant Hill was cut down and later buried on the battlefield.
 Perry County resident and Regimental Chaplain William Rodrock suffered a near miss as a bullet pierced his cap.
 Privates Addison R. Geho and Rainey Grader of Company F were killed in action while Privates Josiah H. Walk and William H. Moll were wounded in action, but recovered and continued to fight.

-On New Year’s Day 1865, 1st Sergeant Edwin Gilbert was promoted to the rank of Captain, and Sergeant Thomas Lambert, who had joined Company F as a Private on 30 August 1861, worked his way up in the ranks and re-enlisted while serving at Fort Jefferson in October 1863, was promoted to 2nd Lieutenant.
-Sergeants James Tait and Richmond H. Schwab were also advanced in rank to 1st Sergeant, Corporal Preston M. Rohn became Sergeant Rohn, and Private Josiah H. Walk, who had been wounded during the Battle of Cedar Creek, was promoted to the rank of Corporal.
+On New Year’s Day 1865, First Sergeant Edwin Gilbert was promoted to the rank of Captain, and Sergeant Thomas Lambert, who had joined Company F as a Private on 30 August 1861 and had worked his way up in the ranks and re-enlisted while serving at Fort Jefferson in October 1863, was promoted to Second Lieutenant.
+Sergeants James Tait and Richmond H. Schwab were also advanced in rank to First Sergeant, Corporal Preston M. Rohn became Sergeant Rohn, and Private Josiah H. Walk, who had been wounded during the Battle of Cedar Creek, was promoted to the rank of Corporal.

 Private Joseph Gross died at the Union Army hospital in Winchester, Virginia on 17 January 1865.

-On 25 March, Private Harrison Lilly was killed at Summit Point, Virginia, and Corporal Franklin Arnold was wounded there three days later on 28 March.
-Private Arnold would ultimately be discharged on a Surgeon’s Certificate less than four months later on 15 July 1865.
+Despite this period of relative calm, casualties still occurred.
+On 25 March, Private Harrison Lilly was killed at Summit Point, Virginia while Corporal Franklin Arnold was wounded there three days later on 28 March.
+And Private Arnold would ultimately be discharged on a Surgeon’s Certificate less than four months later on 15 July 1865.

 On 21 April, Corporal Joseph Lilly became Sergeant Lilly.
 Private James M. Bush became Corporal Bush four days later on 25 April when Corporal Joseph H. Schwab was discharged on a Surgeon’s Certificate that day.